mhatta/i2p.i2p-bote/README.md

 - Android Build Tools 30.0.0 or higher
 - Android Support Repository

+Currently, the I2P upstream does not provide the latest [I2P Android Client Library](https://mvnrepository.com/artifact/net.i2p.android/client) for some unknown reason.
+You have to build it by yourself.
+See [the i2p.android.base repo](https://github.com/i2p/i2p.android.base) for detail.

 ### Preparation

 1. Download the Android SDK.
 The simplest method is to download Android Studio.